oscerd/vagrant-centos6.5-tomcat/README.md

 	tomcat::data_source::ds_service: example
 ```

-while in `/hiera/configuration.yaml` there are the parameters to customize port:
+in `/hiera/configuration.yaml` there are the parameters to customize port and web repository:

 ```yaml
 	---